-- Accesses final fluxes quickly without the burden of post-processing - > Produces flux output tables that are smaller than time series tables, which allows flux data to be frequently collected using cellular, radio, or other lower-bandwidth telemetry options - Available, at no charge; see Downloads section on website - > Matches the fluxes provided by PC post-processing software packages (assuming same filtering of raw data and same selection of correction procedures) - Saves high frequency time series to removable media in case reprocessing is later needed - Includes data quality and footprint characteristics - Reports uncorrected and intermediate values in an auxiliary output table for more detailed data inspection - Provides for CR6 program fully processed data output in AmeriFlux format
+- Accesses final fluxes quickly without the burden of postprocessing unwieldy time series data sets. - > Produces flux output tables that are smaller than time series tables, which allows flux data to be frequently collected using cellular, radio, or other lower-bandwidth telemetry options. - Program available, at no charge, from www.campbellsci.ca/easy-flux-dl Downloads. - > Matches the fluxes provided by PC post-processing software packages (assuming same filtering of raw data and same selection of correction procedures). - Saves time-series data on the datalogger's CompactFlash card in case reprocessing is later needed. - Includes data quality and footprint characteristics. - > Reports uncorrected and intermediate values in an auxiliary output table for more detailed data inspection.